khalid-hussain/shaheen/chap5.md

 On Angela's silence, Bashir bin Hassan answered, "Your sister is over here."
 Then he addressed Angela and said, "Come on Angela.
 Your sister is calling."

 Angela started walking in front of Bashir.
-After a while, Angela, Rabia and Bashir were walking towards the fort.
+After a while, Angela, Rabia, and Bashir were walking towards the fort.

 After crossing the stream, they met Abu Dawood who addressed Angela and Rabia